 However, it is wise in any situation to ensure that your tenant, regardless of closeness, has a late fee.
 Just as people make mistakes, people and situations change as well.
 As mentioned previously, landlords do not have to enforce their late fee policy, as the risk of paying extra money makes most tenants pay on time.
 However, without a late fee, you expose yourself and your kindness to being taken advantage of by those who may not be as kind.

-While the decision is ultimately up to you, it is extremely prudent to charge a late fee and have the policy written in the rental agreement.
+While the decision is ultimately up to you, it is extremely prudent to charge a late fee and have the policy written in the rental agreement with your other property management fees.

 Should I Allow Grace Periods?